Toledo777/Coding-League/retrospective.md

 - there was not much progress past the research phase, mobile users could interact easily enough and features became more important to complete
 - the feature is going to affect a very small population of users (i have no idea who would code on their phone...)
 - getting features implemented and the fact that the features were going to be used by everyone instead of mobile support being used by very few people is the reason that the championed feature was abandoned to focus on getting the product out there.

+### Matthew (Accesibility)
+- I tried to make our website as accesible as possible.
+Our main priority of course was just to get the features working at all.
+- To check accesbility, I mainly use the one that is built in to firefox.
+- I terms of color we think we did pretty well, the only weakness being the difficulty scrolling.
+- In terms of keyboard accesibility, there is an issue with getting stuck inside thhe code editor if you tab into it.